-Evaluate Digital Marketing Success Effectively
+How to Evaluate Digital Marketing Performance

 Step 3.
 Identify Target Segments to Focus On.

 Step 4.
-Establish Your Key Performance Indicators (KPI).
+Establish Your Key Performance Indicators.

 Step 5.
 Create a Metric Map To Evaluate Digital Marketing Efforts.

 Step 6.
 Use A Good Analytics Platform for Web, SEO, and Social Media.